Orpius/SDK/docs/UserGuide/index.md

 ## Understanding the Workflow and Activity Lifecycle

-Every activity in Orpius, whether triggered by an **event** or a **schedule**, is managed by a dynamic **workflow orchestration system**.
+Every activity in Orpius, whether triggered by an **event** or a **schedule**, is managed by a dynamic workflow orchestration system.
 This system determines *what work must be done*, *who should do it*, and *how the result is verified*.

-When a new task arrives, Orpius places it into an **internal activity queue**.
+When a new task arrives, Orpius places it into an internal activity queue.
-From there, the **Workflow Orchestrator** analyses the task requirements, evaluates which agents have the necessary tools and permissions, and selects the most suitable agent to perform it.
+From there, the *Workflow Orchestrator* analyses the task requirements, evaluates which agents have the necessary tools and permissions, and selects the most suitable agent to perform it.
 Once selected, that agent executes the activity under supervision,